Chart Color Schemes

 Glenwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Glenwood's educational attainment significantly exceeds national and state averages.
-Among residents aged 15 and above, 43.7% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-Bachelor degrees are the most common at 27.7%, followed by postgraduate qualifications (13.8%) and graduate diplomas (2.2%).
+Educational attainment in Glenwood is notably high with 43.7% of residents aged 15 and above holding university qualifications.
+This exceeds the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are most common at 27.7%, followed by postgraduate qualifications (13.8%) and graduate diplomas (2.2%).
 Vocational pathways account for 23.9% of qualifications, with advanced diplomas at 10.5% and certificates at 13.4%.

 Frequently Asked Questions - Education